Cardiomyopathy

 Summary

 Cardiomyopathy doesn’t appear overnight, it develops gradually through changes in muscle strength, metabolism, or blood pressure.
-The good news is that early awareness can help you maintain a strong, adaptable heart.
+It affects the heart muscle directly and often develops without symptoms until the heart is substantially compromised.
+Early awareness can help you maintain a strong, adaptable heart.

 Reviewed by: Specialist doctors from the quality team at Elfcare